repengine/pulse/docs/sprint0_module_analysis/learning_symbolic_sweep_scheduler_py.md

 ## 7. Coupling Points

-- **High Coupling with `memory.memory_repair_queue`:** The module heavily relies on functions from [`memory.memory_repair_queue`](memory/memory_repair_queue.py) for core operations like loading blocked memory, retrying licensing, and exporting results.
+- **High Coupling with `analytics.memory_repair_queue`:** The module heavily relies on functions from [`analytics.memory_repair_queue`](memory/memory_repair_queue.py) for core operations like loading blocked memory, retrying licensing, and exporting results.
 Changes to the API or data structures in `memory_repair_queue` would directly necessitate changes in this scheduler.
 - **High Coupling with `trust_system.recovered_forecast_scorer`:** Similarly, the module is tightly coupled with [`trust_system.recovered_forecast_scorer`](trust_system/recovered_forecast_scorer.py) for scoring, flagging, and summarizing the quality of recovered forecasts.
 - **File-Based Data Exchange:** The reliance on specific JSONL file paths and formats for input and output creates coupling with any other processes that produce or consume these files.